 Submit More Information

 During the reconsideration level of appeal, you are allowed to submitnew or updated information that supports your claim.
 As far as SSDI applications are concerned, more is almost always better.
 If your condition has worsened or a new impairment has occurred since you submitted your initial application, it is very important to document this in your appeal.
 Include all recent doctor’s visits, especially if you began seeing a new doctor or received a new kind of medical treatment.

 Be sure to maintain regular visits with your doctors during all phases of the SSDI application process.
 Communicate your impairments to your physician as clearly and thoroughly as possible.
 It is common for patients to put on a “brave face” in front of their doctors, but this practice can lead to overly optimistic medical records.
 Specifically pointing out your functional limitations during your doctor’s visits will paint a more accurate picture of your disability in your medical paper trail.

 Presenting a strong case during the reconsideration level of appeal improves your overall chances of approval and cuts down on the time you must wait to receive benefits.
 One way to put your best case forward in the SSDI appeals process is to hire an experienced disability attorney to assist you with your claim.
 We can help you learn how to win a disability reconsideration.

-The South Carolina SSDI attorneys at Klok Disability Law, LLC are eager to help you.
+The South Carolina SSDI attorneys at Klok Law Firm LLC are eager to help you.
 Contact our office in Mt.
 Pleasant, SC to schedule a free consultation.